DimChris0/LoRa/README.md

 The server is responsible for updating the signature base, delivering the rules asked by the client and returing in a dictionary form ioc data such as filenames, ips, hosts, hashes.
 The server running is cherrypy and it offers parallelism of requests.

+# Problems

+The only problem encountered is with some protected pdf files which the pdfminer could not open to parse.
+Solution: The one responsible for the server must transform the problematic pdf files to .xps and back to .pdf.
+That way the protection is removed and we can parse the documents.
+There is only one corrupted file within all the repositories from which we build our signature-base.

+FIXED: bug with svchost.exe